 The patient and I engaged in a shared decision making conversation.
 The patient had previously reviewed the patient decision aid.
 We discussed the content of the decision aid, clarified the patient's treatment preferences, and I answered the patient's questions.
 We agreed to the following treatment/services(s): and .
-The patient signed the applicable consent form.
+The patient signed the applicable consent form and acknowledgement of shared decision making.